Do you see fake referrers in your Google Analytics account? So did we before sorting it out.

 Why is it bad?
 It breaks your conversion rates and all your metrics.

-Let’s talk about a real life example, our marketing site, metrics.watch.
+Let’s talk about a real-life example, our marketing site, which at the time of writing was metrics.watch.
 Here is the list of some of those fake referrals we are having in our unfiltered data:

 And here are some of the hostnames logged for them: